 Branded trains (фирменный)

 Special (firmenny) trains are branded Russian trains.
 They are more expensive but have a higher quality of service, and consist of modern 1st, 2nd and 3rd class carriages.
 On board you’ll typically find air conditioning, tea and coffee making facilities, a kiosk with souvenirs and simple products, and a restaurant with interior decoration individual to each train.
 Some cities run their own particular trains and invest a lot of attention into the quality and comfort of the service, often naming the trains after nearby places of geographical interest.
 For example, a train provided by the city of Perm has been named ‘Kama’, after the Kama river which runs through the city.
 Another famous example is the ‘Rossiya’ train which transports passengers across the entire length of Russia, from Moscow to Vladivostok.
-Express To Russia sells train tickets for all branded trains.
+We sell train tickets for all branded trains.

 Non-branded trains (нефирменный)